AndyRN/devacumen/_posts/2016-05-14-my-current-desktop-pc-build.md

 <b><a href="http://www.corsair.com/en-gb/vengeance-4gb-single-module-ddr3-memory-kit-cmz4gx3m1a1600c9">Corsair Vengeance DDR3 - 16GB (4x4)</a></b>

 Four of these nicely fill up the RAM channels on the motherboard, alternating black & blue as an attempt to be stylish.
-Although I'm yet to move into the world of DDR4, having these run at 1600MHz is all I can foresee needing for a while...
+Although, I'm yet to move into the world of DDR4.

 ## SSD/HDD